-As a condition of approval and issuance of the permit, the Hendricks County Drainage Board and/or Hendricks County Surveyor shall require the applicant to provide assurance in form of an irrevocable letter of credit or a bond when the stormwater management plan has been accepted, all applicable fees paid, and before construction begins.
-Said assurance will guarantee a good faith execution of the stormwater drainage plan, the stormwater pollution prevention plan, the stormwater quality management plan, and any permit conditions.
+As a condition of approval and issuance of the approval/permit, Hendricks County shall require the applicant to provide assurance in form of an irrevocable letter of credit or a bond when the stormwater management plan has been accepted, all applicable fees paid, and before construction begins.
+Said assurance will guarantee a good faith execution of the stormwater drainage plan, the stormwater pollution prevention plan, the stormwater quality management plan, and any approval/permit conditions.
 The assurance shall be for an amount equal to 110 percent of the total costs of all stormwater management measures for the entire project.
 The above mentioned costs shall be based on an estimate as prepared by a registered engineer or land surveyor.
-Said costs shall be for the installation and ongoing monitoring and maintenance of erosion control measures and the construction and ongoing monitoring and maintenance of storm drainage infrastructure, detention/retention facilities, and stormwater quality BMPs, as regulated under this Ordinance, until the construction is completed, site is stabilized, and as-built plans are accepted by the Hendricks County Drainage Board and/or Hendricks County Surveyor.
+Said costs shall be for the installation and ongoing monitoring and maintenance of erosion control measures and the construction and ongoing monitoring and maintenance of storm drainage infrastructure, detention/retention facilities, and stormwater quality BMPs, as regulated under this Ordinance, until the construction is completed, site is stabilized, and as-built plans are accepted by the Hendricks County.
 Assurances shall be for a minimum of \$5,000.
 Local governmental jurisdictions may require additional performance and/or maintenance assurances.
 The intent of this assurance is not only to complete the installation of storm drain infrastructure for the project, but also to assure that adequate stormwater pollution prevention measures are properly installed and maintained.
 If adequate assurances are set aside by the project site owner for the overall project, proof of total assurance can be submitted in place of an individual stormwater assurance.

-8. TERMS AND CONDITIONS OF PERMITS
+8. TERMS AND CONDITIONS OF APPROVALS OR PERMITS

-In granting a stormwater management permit, the Hendricks County Drainage Board and/or Hendricks County Surveyor may impose such terms and conditions as are reasonably necessary to meet the purposes of this Ordinance.
+In granting a stormwater management approval, Hendricks County may impose such terms and conditions as are reasonably necessary to meet the purposes of this Ordinance.
 The project site owner shall insure compliance with such terms and conditions.
-Non-compliance with the terms and conditions of permits will be subject to enforcement as described in Chapter 8.
+Non-compliance with the terms and conditions of approvals will be subject to enforcement as described in Chapter 8.

-The project site owner shall inform all general contractor, construction management firms, grading or excavating contractors, utility contractors, and the contractors that have primary oversight on individual building lots of the terms and conditions of the stormwater management permit and the schedule for proposed implementation.
+The project site owner shall inform all general contractor, construction management firms, grading or excavating contractors, utility contractors, and the contractors that have primary oversight on individual building lots of the terms and conditions of the stormwater management approval/permit and the schedule for proposed implementation.

-In the event that a project site is determined to impact or discharge to a Sensitive Area or is located in an Impact Drainage Area, the Hendricks County Drainage Board and/or Hendricks County Surveyor may require more stringent stormwater quantity and quality measures than detailed in this Ordinance or in the Indiana Stormwater Quality Manual.
+In the event that a project site is determined to impact or discharge to a Sensitive Area or is located in an Impact Drainage Area, Hendricks County may require more stringent stormwater quantity and quality measures than detailed in this Ordinance or in the Indiana Stormwater Quality Manual.